Oh My Food Recipes

 What is the difference between green and red mung beans?

-Red mung beans are also named adzuki or red beans because the outside skin color is red.
-On the other hand, green mung beans are called because the outside is green.
+Red mung beans are also called adzuki or red beans because their outer skin is red.
+On the other hand, green mung beans are called that because their outer shells are green.
 Adzuki beans are bigger than green mung beans.

 Normally, I will refrigerate them.
 And, I eat them cold or warm them up in a microwave.
 Also, I like to freeze them as popsicles.